MR-Addict/tempora/docs/Design.md

 On power on:

-- Check if reset pin is pressed
+- Check if button pin is pressed
   - If yes, enter AP mode, blink LED
   - If no, check if config exists and valid
     - If no, enter AP mode, blink LED